 ESG concepts first appeared in mid-2005.
-However, long before that, there were already movements aiming to deal with the problems presented, such as the Kyoto Protocol, which was signed in 1997 and had as its main agenda the recognition by large industries of the existence of global warming and the need for plans to contain greenhouse gases.
+However, long before that, there were already movements aiming to deal with climate emergencies, such as the Kyoto Protocol, which was signed in 1997 and had as its main agenda the recognition by large industries of the existence of global warming and the need for measures to contain greenhouse gases emission to be taken.

-By breaking down each of the axes, we can understand some of the main directions that each one of them brings:
+By breaking down each of the axes, we can deeply understand some of the core purposes of ESG

 - Social: socially responsible practices, such as employee safety and health, support for diversity and local communities, and more recently data privacy protection;